open5e/open5e/source/combat/attacking.rst

 Strength (Athletics) check contested by the target's Strength (Athletics) or Dexterity (Acrobatics) check (the target chooses the ability to use).
-If you succeed, you subject the target to the :ref:`srd:grappled` condition (see :ref:`srd:conditions`).
+If you succeed, you subject the target to the :ref:`srd:grappled` condition.
 The condition specifies the things that end it, and you can release the target whenever you like (no action required).